 - In 180 metres, as the road on your left comes to a cattle grid and the grassy path comes to an end, cross the road and take the footpath on your left just before the cattle grid, your direction 20° .

-- Follow this grassy path, mostly uphill, ignoring all ways off, marked by regular posts with yellow tops, for 600 metres until your path is parallel to the road on your left beside the Safari Park’s high fencing.
+- In 30 metres at a path junction [!] take the left fork on a grassy way and keep ahead, mostly uphill, your initial direction north, ignoring all ways off, following marker posts, for 600 metres until your path is parallel to the road on your left beside the Safari Park’s high fencing.
 Your now follow the grassy path some 3 metres to the right of this road, northwards.
 The brown bear enclosure is over to your left.

-- In 400 metres go over stiles on either side of a cattle grid with Trusslers Hill Lodge on your right-hand side.
-In 35 metres [!] fork left on a path downhill, following the line of mini-pylons, your direction 310°, into Hay Wood (as marked on the OS map).
+- In 460 metres go over stiles on either side of a cattle grid with Trusslers Hill Lodge on your right-hand side. .
+In 35 metres [!], by a marker post, turn left on a path downhill, following the line of mini-pylons, your direction 310°, into Hay Wood (as marked on the OS map).

 - In 100 metres, and 20 metres past the end of the quarantine area on your right-hand side, [!] take the signposted public footpath to your left through a wooden kissing gate, your direction 210°.

 - Now follow the path with the Safari Park high fencing on your left.
 You should be able to see zebra, buck, rhino, bison and later elephants.
-After 450 metres you pass the new elephant house on your right and go through a high wooden kissing gate to go down into a wooded area, your direction 220° (ignoring the path before the kissing gate on your right).
-You may now see giraffes over to your left.
+After 450 metres you pass the elephant house on your right and go through a high wooden kissing gate to go down into a wooded area, your direction 220° (ignoring the path before the kissing gate on your right).
+You should now see the Rothschild Giraffe compound over to your left.

 - In 40 metres, at the bottom of the slope, follow the sign on a tree to go right and follow the footpath with a stream bed on your left-hand side, your direction 285 °.
 Keep ahead along this path, muddy in places, through a lightly wooded area, as you pass the wallaby enclosure to your left, then the Go Ape adventure area and other attractions: further over to the left is the Dolphinarium.